SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 To display your storefront, assuming everything is installed locally, browse to `http://localhost:4200`.
 If you installed Electronics sample data and the Spartacus Sample Data extension, the Spartacus storefront for Electronics should appear.

 Note: If your storefront doesn't appear, likely you have to accept a privacy certificate.
 To do so, browse to `https://localhost:9002/occ/v2/electronics/cms/pages` (or `../rest/..` if using 1905), and then accept the privacy certificate.
-This step is necessary because your browser will block calls to app will make calls to `localhost:9002` due to security settings.
-To see the browser message, right-click in your browser, select Inspect, then click Console.
+This step is necessary because your browser will block calls the app will make to `localhost:9002` due to security settings.
+To see the browser message, right-click in your browser, select **Inspect**, then click **Console**.

 - You can display the Apparel storefront through this URL: `http://localhost:4200/apparel-uk-spa/en-GBP`
 - You can display the Powertools storefront through this URL: `http://localhost:4200/powertools-spa/en-GBP`